-WASHINGTON, May 6, 2019 /PRNewswire/ -- West Virginia's top two youth volunteers of 2019, Quinn Raffo, 15, of Craigsville and Chloe Orecchio, 11, of Weirton, were honored in the nation's capital last night for their outstanding volunteer service during the 24th annual presentation of The Prudential Spirit of Community Awards.
-Quinn and Chloe – along with 100 other top youth volunteers from across the country – received a $1,000 award and personal congratulations from award-winning actress Viola Davis at an award ceremony and gala dinner reception held at the Smithsonian's National Museum of Natural History.
+WASHINGTON, April 30, 2018 /PRNewswire/ -- West Virginia's top two youth volunteers of 2018, Kayla McKinney, 18, of Princeton and Lakyn Campbell, 13, of Parkersburg, were honored in the nation's capital last night for their outstanding volunteer service during the 23rd annual presentation of The Prudential Spirit of Community Awards.
+Kayla and Lakyn – along with 100 other top youth volunteers from across the country – each received $1,000 awards and personal congratulations from Olympic gold medalist and World Cup champion Lindsey Vonn at an award ceremony and gala dinner reception held at the Smithsonian's National Museum of Natural History.

 The National Association of Secondary School Principals (NASSP) is the leading organization of and voice for principals and other school leaders across the United States.
 NASSP seeks to transform education through school leadership, recognizing that the fulfillment of each student's potential relies on great leaders in every school committed to the success of each student.
 Reflecting its long-standing commitment to student leadership development, NASSP administers the National Honor Society, National Junior Honor Society, National Elementary Honor Society, and National Student Council.
 Learn more at www.nassp.org.

 Prudential Financial, Inc. (NYSE: PRU), a financial services leader, has operations in the United States, Asia, Europe, and Latin America.
 Prudential's diverse and talented employees are committed to helping individual and institutional customers grow and protect their wealth through a variety of products and services, including life insurance, annuities, retirement-related services, mutual funds and investment management.
 In the U.S., Prudential's iconic Rock symbol has stood for strength, stability, expertise and innovation for more than a century.
 For more information, please visit www.news.prudential.com.